phsxes/media-to-ascii/README.md

 # media-to-ascii
-A utility to generate an ASCII image, video or GIF derived from a given media source.
+A utility to generate [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) from an image.

 ### To do
 * Add GIF and video support